brianlam38/Sec-Cheatsheets/Web/Web_Cheatsheet.md

-# WEB SECURITY PAYLOADS
+# WEB SECURITY CHEATSHEET
-Copy pasta these payloads for CTFs, bug bounties, penetration testing etc.
+Copy pasta these cheats for CTFs, bug bounties, penetration testing etc.

 Automate your shit as much as possible because time is important + you dont have time to analyse every single request/response or do repetitive tasks.